ePOWER Research Facilities

 Hardware Lab

-Equipment to implement experimental prototypes operating at low to medium power ranges, including oscilloscopes, AC and DC sources, AC and DC loads, high-frequency function generators, power analyzers, network analyzers.
+The Hardware Lab contains all the equipment required to implement experimental prototypes operating at low to medium power ranges.
+Equipment in this lab includes oscilloscopes, AC and DC sources, AC and DC loads, high-frequency function generators, power analyzers, and network analyzers, and etc.

-To analyze conducted and radiated EMI of experimental prototypes, equipment includes LISN (line impedance stabilization network) for measuring the EMI for single-phase and three-phase systems, and EMC chamber to measure EMI emissions.
+The EMI Lab is used to analyze the conducted EMI and radiated EMI of experimental prototypes.
+The equipment we have for this purpose includes LISN (line impedance stabilization network) for measuring the EMI for single-phase and three-phase systems, and an EMC chamber used to measure EMI emissions.

 Magnetics and PCB Lab

-A magnetic analyzer( to precisely extract the B-H curve of magnetic materials such as ferrite, powdered cores, etc.), a PCB maker to manufacture 2-layer PCBs, and a pick and place machine for assembly and population of PCB boards.
+The Magnetics and PCBLab has a magnetic analyzer, which can precisely extract the B-H curve of magnetic materials such as ferrite, powdered cores, etc. The lab has a PCB maker that is able to manufacture 2-layer PCBs.
+There is also a pick and place machine for the assembly and population of the PCB boards.

 Silicon Integration Lab